heroLFG/hugo-herolfg-site/content/posts/reminders.md

 If given the opportunity,

 - lead by example
+- be intentional
-- be healthy
+- be strategic
 - be humble
 - be curious
 - be patient
 - be grateful
 - be peaceful
+- be playful
+- be healthy

 # Attention
 Attention is the most valuable resource in the world.

 The present moment is a present with infinite details.
 When we are ignorant of the present moment we are not humble, curious, patient, grateful, nor peaceful.

+# Leadership
+Minds are contageous.

+# Intent
+Intentions are goals.

+# Strategy
+Right time, right place.

 # Humility
 Humility is uncertain.

 # Curiosity
 Curiosity discovers.

 # Patience
 Patience is timeless.

 # Gratitude
 Gratitude knows reality.

+# Peace
+An undisturbed mind.

+# Play
+Play is fun-da-mental.

+# Health
+Measurement of outcomes against intentions.

 # Matthew 7